 We learned to stay alive.
 And I learned that during very trying times.
 After all, are there many people out there who know how delicious a frozen carrot can taste?
 A carrot that my father brought home at the height of the starvation after the war.
 Or how relished a half-rotten seed potato that my uncle brought over could be?
 Or the taste of home baked bread that was half chaff?
 Those are the joys that I would like to talk about in my memoir.
 I don’t want to remember only the horrors of those times.
 For some reason, because of those horrors, we have grown accustomed to hating life.
 After all, even poverty can be beautiful, especially if it doesn’t kill you or destroy your spirit; if it isn’t the poverty that our people experienced in the worst of Russia’s concentration camps or in exile in Siberia.
 The poverty that we experienced at home was a poverty that was free.
 Even a beggar knows how to rejoice in his freedom.
 Even I, who have lived through many losses, sometimes learned how to be free only because I saw, heard, went, understood, remembered, spoke.
 That is what life has given me.

-People are in the habit these days of rejected their own lives from the position of tribunals, newspapers, books, memoirs.
+People are in the habit these days of rejecting their own lives from the position of tribunals, newspapers, books, memoirs.
 They want to hide their lives.
 They are terrified of secret documents coming out in the open.
 They consider those years that were associated with political repressions worthless; they want to forget those times when a person was undermined, harassed, intimidated, forced to betray others.
 I remember a friend of mine, who had been born in Siberia, telling me that he often dreamt of the tundra, of the nature of Siberia—he dreamt of it in exactly the same way that we dream of our home villages, although his memories were of Siberia, the very symbol of suffering for our nation.

 However, while in exile the most important thing happened—an infant came into the world.
 After all, Christ is depicted as being born in a wretched place, and we worship that birth every year.
 The image of the manger is supposed to bring to shame those who imagine that their time on this earth is meant to be spent as though they were on vacation at a luxury resort.
 Doesn’t the story of how Christ came to this earth tell us something about the value of life?
 Even wild animals, wolves, as documented by researchers, spend their entire lives not far from the places where they were born.
 They do not wander far, even though they could find richer hunting grounds elsewhere.